pgdogdev/docs/docs/features/load-balancer/index.md

 #### Random

-Queries are routed to a database based using a random number generator modulus the number of replicas in the pool.
+Queries are routed to a database based on a random number generator modulus the number of replicas in the pool.
 This strategy is the simplest to understand and often effective at splitting traffic evenly across the cluster.
 It's unbiased and assumes nothing about available resources or individual query performance.